Nutrition Counseling and Workshops

 - Difficulty with swallowing or eating

 - Metabolic testing - indirect calorimetry

-Greta Macaire, RD presents nutrition workshops and seminars for the general public.
-Topics include prostate cancer and nutrition, nutrition during radiation and/or chemotherapy treatment, the soy controversy, phytochemicals, plant-based diets, and healthy holiday eating.
+Greta Macaire and Lisa Ploss present nutrition workshops and seminars for the general public.
+Topics include prostate cancer and nutrition, nutrition during radiation and/or chemotherapy treatment, dietary supplements, phytonutrients, plant-based diets, and truths & myths of nutrition and cancer.
 (Topic suggestions welcomed.)

 The Resource Center also offers periodic nutrition workshops and demonstration-style cooking classes.
 (See box at right.)
 Additional information on nutrition can be obtained through the Resource Center Library book collection, pamphlets, and other written materials.

 Seminars and workshops are presented at the UCSF Helen Diller Family Comprehensive Cancer Center, 1600 Divisadero St., in San Francisco.
-See our quarterly calendar for upcoming events.
-For information about upcoming seminars and to register, call 415.885.3693 or send email.
+For upcoming events, visit our Patient Events page.
+For information about upcoming seminars and to register, call 415.885.3693 or email email@example.com.

 - Eating Hints (from National Cancer Institute)